rtic-rs/rtic/book/en/src/by-example/delay.md

 A convenient way to express miniminal timing requirements is by delaying progression.

-This can be achieved by instantiating a monotonic timer (for implementations, see [`rtic-monotonics`]):
+This can be achieved by instantiating a monotonic timer (for implementations, see [`rtic-monotonics`]).
+Monotonics can be thought of like timekeepers, they measure the amount of time elapsed since the start of the monotonic (usually the start of the application).
+In RTIC, monotonics can be used for delaying the execution of code and for time measurement.

+All monotonic implementations in RTIC are guaranteed to remain stable longer than the lifetime of the hardware, i.e. you can theoretically delay a task for multiple years and it should execute successfully (presuming there's no hardware failure).
+The resolution of the monotonic (i.e. the smallest possible delay that you can sleep) depends on the implementation.
+Many monotonic implementations also allow you to control the resolution by setting a prescaler for the hardware timer.
+This is documented in the [crate docs of the individual `rtic-monotonics`](https://docs.rs/rtic-monotonics/latest/rtic_monotonics/#modules).

 [`rtic-monotonics`]: https://github.com/rtic-rs/rtic/tree/master/rtic-monotonics
 [`rtic-time`]: https://github.com/rtic-rs/rtic/tree/master/rtic-time
 [`Monotonic`]: https://docs.rs/rtic-time/latest/rtic_time/trait.Monotonic.html
 [Implementing a `Monotonic`]: ../monotonic_impl.md

+## Delay

 ```rust,noplayground
 ...